 Also, Eddy's next target to tempt is Edd.
 Edd has to stop using big words and can only form sentences with 4 syllables.
 Eddy tempts Edd by tearing out pages from a dictionary.
 You'd Expect: For Edd to make up a sentence with 4 syllables to get the book from Eddy, or matter fact, just snatch the book from Eddy without saying a word.
 Instead: He gives into temptation and starts using big words, thus losing the bet.

 For his part, Rolf explicitly gives up his consumption of mammal flesh.
-You'd Expect: For Rolf to sustain himself on poultry (aside from chicken) and/or seafood until the bet ends.
+You'd Expect: For Rolf to sustain himself on poultry (including chicken) and/or seafood until the bet ends.
 He was even munching on a turkey leg when he made the bet, for God's sake!
 Instead: This potential Loophole Abuse of Exact Words never occurs to him, and he starves himself until Eddy tempts him into going on a feeding frenzy at the cafeteria's meat section.

 The episode "Too Smart for His Own Ed" just clarifies how dumb the characters are, following Edd's mistake in a spelling bee.
 You'd Expect: The kids would have treated Edd the same way despite getting one word wrong, especially since he correctly spelled harder words.
 Instead: Just for misspelling the word "Gravy" by one letter, everyone treats him like an idiot, preferring to have 'ED' help them with their homework.
 Result: The kids all get F's on their homework for letting Ed help them out, prompting them to beat up Ed and Eddy.

 In "Out with the Old, in with the Ed", on the last day of summer, Double D tells everyone school will start tomorrow.
-Since Double D is the only one who thought ahead about school, he has bought back to school supplies.
-Everyone else realizes they forgot to buy back to school supplies, and thus steal them from Double D. However, Double D soon realizes that Ed has a back to school sale coupon from his parents, and begs him if he could help him buy new school supplies with it, which Ed is happy to do.
-You'd Expect: Double D to go into the store with Ed and supervise him to make sure he buys him every back to school supply he needs.
-Instead: Double D, confident that Ed will buy him every back to school supply he needs, waits outside the store until Ed is finished shopping.
-Instead of buying Double D the back to school supplies, Ed has bought him a bag of pancake mix, a urinal, a stepladder, and one pencil (the last of which he has already chewed holes in).
+Since Double D is the only one who thought ahead about school, he has bought back-to-school supplies.
+Everyone else realizes they forgot to buy back-to-school supplies, and thus steal them from Double D. However, Double D soon realizes that Ed has a back-to-school sale coupon from his parents, and begs him if he could help him buy new school supplies with it, which Ed is happy to do.
+You'd Expect: Double D to go into the store with Ed and supervise him to make sure he buys him every back-to-school supply he needs.
+Instead: Double D, confident that Ed will buy him every back-to-school supply he needs, waits outside the store until Ed is finished shopping.
+Instead of buying Double D the back-to-school supplies, Ed has bought him a bag of pancake mix, a urinal, a stepladder, and one pencil (the last of which he has already chewed holes in).

 "Dim Lit Ed", an episode that actually uses this trope as its basis, has a pretty good one: Double D decides to hold a scavenger hunt in attempt to sharpen the deteriorating minds of the Cul-De-Sac kids, offering a reward to the winnernote which is revealed to be a diploma near the ending of the episode.
 The kids start wondering as to what the prize could be and start making guesses, with Rolf in particular guessing that it must be a jawbreaker.
 You'd Expect: The kids would wait for Double D to say what the prize is.
 Instead: They automatically assume that the prize is a jawbreaker even though Rolf was the one who said it, and run off before Double D has a chance to complete a sentence and tell them otherwise.
 They then act surprised when Double D reveals that it wasn't the prize, with Rolf and Sarah calling him a "swindler" and a "rip-off artist" respectively for "promising" the jawbreaker.
 (The latter even still does so immediately after Double D reminds them that he never once used the word "jawbreaker".)

 "For Your Eds Only", Edd makes a super-gum formula and Ed manages to easily chew and make a bubble with it, something Eddy couldn't.
-Ed then crashes into Sarah's room because of Kevin and runs away with her diary.
+Ed then crashes into Sarah's room because of Kevin and Eddy steals her diary.
 Sarah then corners the Eds and prepares to beat the three of them into a pulp.
 Eddy then remembers they have the super-gum formula and takes it out of Edd's pocket.
 You'd Expect: Eddy to give the gum for Ed to chew.
 Instead: He gives it to Edd, the weakest of the gang.
 If Eddy himself couldn't chew the gum down, why did he think the weakest member of the gang was going to pull it off?
 The result was predictable.

 In "A Case of Ed", Ed and Eddy trick Edd into thinking he has a fatal disease.
-The prank involve a diagnosis from "Doctor Ed", who is just Ed, dressed as a doctor, acting like himself and saying random things.
+The prank involves a diagnosis from "Doctor Ed", who is just Ed, dressed as a doctor, acting like himself and saying random things.
 You'd Expect: Edd (known for being The Smart Guy) to become at least a bit suspicious, the moment he hears the words "Ed" and "doctor" in the same sentence.
 Instead: He falls for the trick and actually trusts his idiot friend as a doctor.